simplyhexagonal/create-jscad-project/README.md

 ### Prerequisites

-Ensure you have Node.js installed on your system to use `npm`.
+Ensure you have Node.js installed on your system to use `npm` or `npx`.

 ### Installation